Get in Touch

 • Measuring rule interest – support and confidence

-• Building a set of rules using the Apriori principle
+• Building a set of rules with the Apriori principle

 Extras